[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Legality

-Anagathics are illegal on many, if not most worlds in Imperial space.
-Views on anagathics can very wildly.
+Anagathics are illegal on many worlds in Imperial space.
+Views on anagathics can vary wildly.
 Some worlds perceive them as somehow unnatural or unclean, others believe them to be public health risks whose benefits are far outweighed by their potential for harm.
 Still other worlds see anagathics as legitimate choices for their citizenry.

 Since anagathics are a fairly recent, high-tech discovery and are quite expensive and difficult to transport due to their low shelf-lives, many backwater worlds never bothered to place laws on their books one way or another.
 In most cases, anagathics are considered to be prescription-only drugs that fall into the normal regulatory scope of drugs such as narcotics and psychoactive drugs.